Generation Google Scholarship

 - One letter of reference from a professor, instructor, adviser or supervisor

-- Responses to five short answer essay questions
+- Responses to four short answer essay questions

 You may also like

-Our travel grants are available throughout the world, and try to help break down the barriers that prevent underrepresented groups in computer science from attending leading technology conferences.
+Our travel scholarships are available throughout the world, and try to help break down the barriers that prevent underrepresented groups in computer science from attending leading technology conferences.